Effective Message Hiding with Order-Preserving Mechanisms: Experiments

-As illustrated in~\cref{tab:ablate_opme}, we evaluate the effectiveness of internal modules of \opme~and \opmd~at 4 BPP using the COCO dataset.
-We begin by testing models containing only an MLP and gradually add \msa~and PEs.
-The inclusion of solely PEs or \msa~after the MLP module yields suboptimal performances.
-The optimal performance is achieved with the default design of our \opme~and \opmd, which incorporates MLP, \msa, and PEs.
+As illustrated in ~\cref{tab:ablate_opme}, we assess the efficacy of the features of~\opme~and \opmd~at 4 BPP using COCO dataset.
+We start with the model only contains MLP as a message encoder and decoder.
+The addition of solely positional embedding or \msa~after the MLP module results in sub-optimal performance.
+The best performance is achieved with the default design of our~\opme~and \opmd, which include MLP, \msa, and PEs.

-To further validate whether \opme~and \opmd~effectively model the independent nature of message segments, we analyze the ratio between the cumulative sum of the top n eigenvalues and the sum of all eigenvalues of PEs~\cite{wang2020position}.
-Specifically, we compare this characteristic of PEs obtained from ViT with those from~\opme.
-As shown in~\cref{fig:pose_compare_accumulated_eigen}, positional embeddings from ViT display significant eigenvalues, suggesting shared positional information among numerous image patches for image classification tasks.
-In contrast, PEs from~\opme~lack prominent eigenvalues, indicating much greater independence of positional information.
-This demonstrates that~\opme~effectively assigns distinct positional information to individual message segments.
+To further validate whether~\opme~and \opmd~appropriately models the independent nature of message segments, we assess the positional embeddings learned by~\opme.
+More specifically, we compare the characteristics of positional embeddings obtained from ViT with those from~\opme.
+As illustrated in ~\cref{fig:pose_compare_accumulated_eigen}, the positional embeddings obtained from ViT exhibit a prevalence of significant eigenvalues, suggesting that numerous image patches share similar positional information for image classification task.
+In contrast, the positional embeddings acquired from~\opme~do not exhibit prominent eigenvalues, indicating that the positional embeddings in~\opme~contain more independent positional information than those in ViT.
+This demonstrates that~\opme~has effectively learned to assign distinct positional information to each individual message segment.